ricalo/blog/_posts/2019-10-12-gitweb-apache-freenas.md

 Learn how to install [GitWeb][2]{: target="external"} to browse the repositories on your server.
 Build the Git package from the Ports collection to install GitWeb on an Apache server.
+Optionally, configure access over HTTPS and LDAP authentication.

 The following screenshot shows the GitWeb interface displaying two repositories: